microchad/bw/src/routes/docs/generating-entropy-grids.md

 ![A screenshot showing the types of grids available](/bw_docs_blank_grid_select.png)
 <caption>You choose from a drop-down menu which grid type to generate</caption>

 Most users will opt for Word Grids, which produces the first four letters of each BIP39 seed word in a randomised order using the Fisher-Yates Shuffle algorithm running locally in your browser.
-When you hit "GENERATE GRID", your chosen grid(s) - formatted in a 2-page PDF - will be sent to your downloads folder or a new tab in your browser.

 ![entropy options](/entropy-small.png)